Marcialbarajas/Estacion-Meteorologica-Raspberry/README.md

 This weather station is made it fully in Python.
 It also has 2 versions, the station.py saves all measures in a sql server, station_csv.py saves it in an archive called data.csv.

 Those measures will be added in a webpage and you'll be able to get it a telegram bot.

+/SQL_Archives Folder:

+It helps you to make a create the database that i'm using to commit measures in the SQL server, if you want use a csv file, you can ignore this folder.

+Steps to make this database.

+Install the mysql.connector from the internet with this command:

+pip install mysql-connector-python

+Then you can import this python module as:

+import mysql.connector

+Once you have installed this module.
+Run this scripts in this order:

+1.- createdatabase.py -> This Make a SQL database called weather

+2.- createtable.py -> This make a Table called data inside the weather database

+3.- insertdata.py -> This file is not neccesary because it is running into station.py, it's just the code you need to import any code in the table created before.